Introducing EiE and the PDP

 The EiE CAS course aims to develop INEE Level 2 & 3 competencies (assess, analyse, evaluate, design, apply, use, develop engage, participate, work with).
 The CAS targets more senior EiE or education practitioners in a position of influence in an EiE programme or response and able to apply their learning to strengthen their practice and the performance of the programme or response they work on.
 The CAS is blended taught course also involving a 7-day residential held in the region and can be delivered to 25 students twice per year.

-Due to the current situation, the dates of the next CAS in Education in Emergencies are not yet confirmed.
+Due to the coronavirus crisis, the dates of the next CAS in Education in Emergencies are not yet confirmed.
 We will update this page as soon as the situation changes.

 Your browser or network settings do not allow features used by this page.
 Please try a different browser or network.